prashantkadam-py/deepdive_part1/README.md

 # stacked_decorators_108.py
 Implement Factorial function using reduce method.
 Stack logged and timed decorators.
+Sequence of execution of stacked decorators is from top to bottom.